Introduction: Why "issue tracker vs bug tracker" is a question worth answering

 How to integrate a bug tracker with your issue tracker

 The integration between bug tracker and issue tracker is the seam that makes the two-tool approach actually work.
-Get this wrong and you have two systems of record that drift apart; get it right and you have one source of truth with two interfaces.
+Get it right and you have one source of truth with two interfaces.

 Status mapping: Map bug-tracker statuses (reproduced, fix in progress, verified) to issue-tracker statuses (To Do, In Progress, Done) so the workflow is coherent across both tools.